Skip to main content

 “I know what you will do to me.”
 Abhaya’s eyes were fiery with disgust and anger.
 “I know what happens to women…” The man leaned in, crouching on his knees and making her stop.

 “Swadhin.
 Give her the food.”
-He got up to leave “And lock the door again.”
+He got up to leave, "And lock the door again.”
 The young man in his early twenties was at first startled at the sight of her.
 Abhaya had known Swadhin Da for as long as she could remember.
-He looked unsure at her as he adjusted his metal-rimmed glasses and placed down the plate in silence.
+He looked unsure of her as he adjusted his metal-rimmed glasses and placed down the plate in silence.

-The only light that came from the Jaali of the ventilator died down with the evening, Abhaya sat in a corner, with her back to the wall, hugging her knees as she wept.
-Her stomach churned because she was fasting and she had to take a sip of the water.
+The only light that came from the Jaali of the ventilator died down with the evening.
+Abhaya sat in a corner, with her back to the wall, hugging her knees as she wept.
+Her stomach churned because she was fasting, and she had to take a sip of the water.
 Even in darkness, there is light.
 She could make out from the shadows that this place was not someone’s home.
 It was a hideout.
 A hideout could only be needed for illegal activities.
-She spit, disgusted.
+She spat, disgusted.

 He had never liked Abhaya’s family.
 Her brothers worked for the Raj.
 Her father was a notorious police officer whose deeds were quite famous.
-He knew that once his grandfather was friends with hers but he did not quite understand why despite their moral differences his father kept in touch with this childhood friend.
+He knew that once his grandfather was friends with hers, but he did not quite understand why, despite their moral differences, his father kept in touch with this childhood friend.
 Their family was different.
-He was closest at home to Naw Da who helped his father run the school he had started for the poor recently.
-If he suspected right, he also helped in the other activities.
-Swadhin’s involvement however was vague and momentary.
-He did not stay home except for holidays and examination preparations and he was to concentrate on his studies.
+He was closest at home to Naw Da, who helped his father run the school he had started for the poor recently.
+If he was right, he also helped with the other activities.
+Swadhin’s involvement, however, was vague and momentary.
+He did not stay home except for holidays and examination preparations, and he was to concentrate on his studies.
 As of now, Naw Da would say.
 Then choose how you serve.
-He would often be pushed to the idea of treating poor people for free by Naw Da’s hundreds of books while Borda would laugh and say “Don’t let that nincompoop affect your career when he has none.”
+He would often be pushed to the idea of treating poor people for free by Naw Da’s hundreds of books, while Borda would laugh and say, “Don’t let that nincompoop affect your career when he has none.”

 One Sunday afternoon when the mothers got together for a sumptuous lunch at his place, Abhaya had tagged along.
 He was studying for his Matriculation back then and Abhaya in her curiosity had wandered into his room.
 Swadhin was too engrossed in his books to acknowledge her until she asked.
 “Eita ki?”